-- 1. Description of the purpose and goals of the module/learning experience. - 2.
-Assessment of prior learning: Describe in a paragraph what you already bring to this learning experience: knowledge, experience, skills, special needs, accomplishments? - 3.
-Learning objectives: What will be learned? - 4.
-Learning strategies and resources: How will you learn? - 5.
+- 1. Description of the purpose and goals of the independent study. - 2.
+Assessment of prior learning: Describe in a paragraph what you already bring to this learning experience: knowledge, experience, skills, special needs, accomplishments. - 3.
+Learning objectives: What are you intending to learn?
+Be specific. - 4.
+Learning strategies and resources: How will you learn?
+How will you meet the learning objectives? - 5.
 Knowledge base: What books and articles will you read?
-If this is a first exploration of this topic or field (usually on the LEAD690 level) please include at least one appropriate key textbook, textbook chapters or key articles that survey the theories or models of the field.
-For advanced studies or to dig deeper into a subject (usually LEAD756 level) include or even concentrate on research articles, preferably recent ones. - 6.
-Target date for completion: When do you plan to finish your work? - 7.
-Estimate the number of hours you will have spent for this module. - 8.
-Evidence of knowledge base: How will you document your growth in your knowledge bases? (e.g., Reflective journal, annotated bibliography, reflection paper, etc.). - 9.
-Evidence of learning validation by your Regional Group: How will you present what you learned to your regional study group? - 10.
-Evidence of learning validation by tutor/instructor: How will your tutor/instructor evaluate what you learned? (e.g., letter of evaluation of external supervisor, letter grade, etc.).
-Create your own grading rubric you want to be evaluated by. - 11.
-Portfolio: Which competency(-ies) will this module be linked to? - 12.
-Module Project/Product: What will be the documented outcomes of this module for your portfolio?
+If this is a first exploration of this topic or field (usually at the LEAD690 level), please include at least one appropriate key textbook, textbook chapters, or key articles that survey the theories or models of the field.
+For example, Driscoll (2004) is an excellent choice for a sound introduction to learning theories, or Cummings & Worley (2005) for theories of organizational development and change.
+For advanced studies or to dig deeper into a subject (usually at the LEAD756 level), include or concentrate on research articles, preferably recent ones. - 6.
+Target date for completion: When do you plan to finish your work?
+If your work is not completed by the end of the semester you will receive a DG (Deferred Grade).
+Your final grade will be given when all the requirements of the independent study are met.

+- 7. Estimate the number of hours you will have spent for this independent study.
+Remember that one credit is equivalent to approximately 50 semester hours of graduate work. - 8.
+Evidence of knowledge base: How will you document your growth in your knowledge base?
+Your learning should be linked to a knowledge base, which in turn will be documented in your independent study and your portfolio.
+There are different ways of documenting your knowledge base (outline of articles with critical annotations, annotated bibliographies, reflective journals, or reflection papers); you will work out these details with your instructor.
+In the Leadership Program, the preferred choice is a reflection paper, where you integrate the theory you have studied with your practical work/life application.
+Please refer to the reflection paper rubric in the Leadership Handbook, Appendix B. Evidence of higher levels of learning and thinking are required in any doctoral study.
+Please refer to Bloom's Taxonomy of Levels of Abstraction (www.coun.uvic.ca/learn/program/hndouts/bloom.html). - 9.
+Evidence of learning validation by your regional learning group: How will you present what you learned to your regional learning group?
+You could share the bibliography you are working on, a crucial study, or your reflection paper. - 10.
+Evidence of learning validation by tutor/instructor: How will your tutor/instructor evaluate what you have learned?
+Create your own grading rubric or use one provided by your instructor. - 11.
+Leadership competency(ies): Which competency(ies) will this module be linked to? - 12.
+Portfolio documentation: What will be the documented outcomes of this module for your portfolio?
+Examples of portfolio documentation are reflection papers, bibliography, evidence of a project linked to competency, etc. All written work must be in APA style/AU format.